bobvannifterik/test2/README.md

 # Orthogonal moments
-Repository containing several implementations for the calculation of Orthogonal Moments Code implemented by Bob van Nifterik
+Repository containing several implementations for the calculation of Orthogonal Moments Code implemented by Bob van Nifterik - TU Delft

 For the implementation of the Continuous moments defined on a disk, please see to the work: